-Disk Utility is the software on your Mac that will change your Seagate Backup Plus’ drive format.
+The Disk Utility app is the disk management software on your Mac.
+You’ll use it to change your Seagate external hard drive’s format.

 You can find Disk Utility by doing a spotlight search.

 The spotlight search magnifying glass is at the top of your desktop screen.
-Click on it there.
+Click on it.

 Then type in Disk Utility.

-Both the Internal and External drives.
-Your Seagate Backup Plus drive is listed under the External Drives List.
+Both the internal drives and external drives.
+Your Seagate Backup Plus drive is listed under the ‘External’ heading.

-If for some reason its not there take a look at my FAQ questions at the end of this article.
+If for some reason your Seagate external hard drive is not on the list.
+Jump down to the FAQ section at the end of this article.

-The formatting won’t work if you click on the drive at the wrong level.
+Your drive formatting won’t work if you click on your drive at the wrong level.

 Concerned about clicking on Erase?

-Don’t worry.
-Erase is the Mac’s way of reformatting your Seagate Backup Drive.
 Nothing actually happens until you fill in some information on the next screen.
+Erase is the Mac’s way of reformatting your Seagate Backup drive.

-The first thing for you to do on this window is give your Seagate Backup Plus external drive a name.
+The first thing to do is give your Seagate external hard drive a name.

-It’s best to have a name that makes it easy for you to find the Backup Plus on your desktop.
+Pick a name that makes it easy for you to find your Backup Plus on your desktop.
 Or a name that tells you what you’re using this hard drive for.

-You choose Mac OS Extended (Journaled) if you plan to only use the Backup Plus on your Mac.
+You choose Mac OS Extended (Journaled), Or APFS (Apple File System) if you plan to only use your Backup Plus on your Mac.

-This is the format you choose when you want your Seagate Backup Plus for Time Machine backups on your Mac.
+Or when you want your Seagate Backup Plus for a Time Machine backup of your Mac.

 If you’re planning to share the Seagate Backup Plus with a Windows PC choose ExFAT.

-But Time Machine can’t use an ExFat formatted Seagate Backup Plus drive for backup.
+Note that Time Machine can’t use an ExFAT formatted Seagate Backup Plus drive for backup.

-Formatting only takes a few minutes.
+Your Seagate hard drive formatting only takes a short while.
 You’ll be surprised how quickly it finishes.

-When your Backup Plus drive formatting finishes you can get rid of the Disk Utility window.
+When your Backup Plus formatting finishes, you can get rid of the Disk Utility window.

-8. Your Seagate Backup Plus will be on your desktop.
+After formatting, your Seagate Backup Plus drive icon will appear on your Mac computer’s desktop.

-Now you can use the drive.
+Now your drive is ready to use.
 Want some pointers on how?

 Have a look at my article all about how to use your Seagate Backup Plus at this link.

-When you’re done with your Seagate drive be sure to eject the drive.
-Do this before unplugging your USB cable out from your Mac.
+When you’re done with your Seagate drive be sure to eject your drive.
+Do this before unplugging the USB cable from your Mac.